ppy/osu-web/resources/docs/source/includes/_structures.md

 #### userSupportAgain

-When a user becomes supporter for the second or more time.
+When a user supports osu! for the second and onwards.

 Field     | Type
 ----------|----------